-The pandemic and shelter-in-place orders caused a substantial increase in demand for many of the products sold at U.S. Ace stores, as consumers channeled a disproportionate amount of their discretionary spending into their homes and gardens.
-During this period, many of Ace's suppliers have been and continue to be unable to meet the increase in demand for their products, which has negatively impacted Ace's ability to fulfill Retailer orders for product.
-As a result, Ace's service level to its Retailers fell from 96.3 percent in 2019 to 71.3 percent in 2020.
+The pandemic and shelter-in-place orders in fiscal 2020 caused a substantial increase in demand for many of the products sold at U.S. Ace stores, as consumers channeled a disproportionate amount of their discretionary spending into their homes and gardens.
+Many of Ace's suppliers have been and continue to be unable to meet the increase in demand for their products, which has negatively impacted Ace's ability to fulfill Retailer orders for product.
+As a result, Ace's service level to its Retailers fell from 96.3 percent in 2019 to 71.3 percent in 2020 and continued to decline to 67.0 percent in 2021.
 As your primary supplier, you depend on Ace to provide you with most of the products you need to meet consumer demand in your store.
 If we are unable to obtain sufficient quantities of products from our suppliers to meet your demand, you may not be able to purchase from us the products that your customers want to buy from you.